 “For over a decade, Sierra Club volunteers have been challenging warehouse developments throughout San Bernardino and Riverside Counties, resulting in mitigations and community benefits, including three previous lawsuits in Fontana,” said Ruiz.
 “The difference this time was the voice of the community, led by Liz Sena and South Fontana Concerned Citizens Coalition, gaining the attention of Attorney General Bonta.
 We appreciate the partnership and leadership of the AG’s office in reaching this agreement to improve the project and set a standard for all future projects in Fontana.”

-Sena said she was disappointed that the project will be allowed to proceed, but still was grateful for Bonta’s interest in the issue.
+Sena said she was disappoint that project will allow proceeding, but still was grateful for Bonta’s interest in issue.

 “For years, Fontana residents have voiced their concerns regarding the rise of air pollution associated with the increase of warehouse development but have been disregarded,” said Sena.
 “And for this reason, the South Fontana Concerned Citizens Coalition recognizes Attorney General Bonta’s leadership and partnership in filing a lawsuit against the City of Fontana.
 The settlement is the first of its kind, and will help protect us by minimizing the impact of future warehouses surrounding our community, where our families live, learn, and work.”

 On July 23, 2021, Bonta filed a lawsuit against Fontana challenging its approval of this project.
-Bonta argued that the city’s limited environmental review of the project and its failure to appropriately analyze, disclose, and mitigate the project’s environmental impacts violated CEQA.
+Bonta argued that the city’s limited environmental review of the project and its failure to appropriately analyze, disclose.
+Mitigate the project’s environmental impacts violated CEQA.
 The Sierra Club separately filed a lawsuit, and the April 18 settlement resolves both cases.

-The ordinance also includes a number of provisions to boost economic development and protect the health and safety of construction laborers, warehouse workers, and truckers, Bonta said.
+The ordinance also includes a number of provisions to boost economic development.
+Protect the health and safety of construction laborers, warehouse workers, and truckers, Bonta said.

-Duke Realty will also establish a $210,000 community benefit fund that will be used to enhance landscaping buffers at Jurupa Hills High School and to purchase and distribute a five-year supply of high quality air filters to up to 1,750 households in the surrounding community.
+Duke Realty will also establish a $210,000 community benefit-fund that will use to enhance landscaping-buffers at Jurupa Hills High School.
+To purchase and distribute a five-year supply of high quality air filters to up to 1,750 households in surrounding community.